davebshow/gizmo/README.md

 ### asyncio with gizmo

-As the above example demonstrates, AsyncGremlinClient is made to be interoperable with asyncio.
+As the above examples demonstrate, AsyncGremlinClient is made to be interoperable with asyncio.
 Here is an example that uses asyncio to create synchronous communication with the Gremlin Server.

 ```python